Please use the links below to view full route information including descriptions, elevation profiles, interactive maps and GPS downloads.

 You continue through a wooded section at Alfroxton Woods and onto Stowborrow Hill with its resident deer before passing through Bicknoller and Monksilver where you enter Combe Sydenham Country Park.
 Here you will find a 15th century stately home set in a 500 acres estate which includes a Deer Park and a variety of walks.

 The route continues through the Brendon Hills climbing to the high point of Lype Hill (1,388 ft) with wonderful views over the Exmoor National Park.
 You'll pass the villages of Luxborough and Cutcombe before climbing Horner Hill and passing the delightful Dunkery and Horner Woods Nature Reserve with its woodland and upland habitats.
-The path then descends to the finish point at the pretty coastal village of Porlock.
+The path then descends to the finish point at the pretty coastal settlements of Porlock and Porlock Weir.

 |Cothelstone Hill||2 miles (3.5 km)||Enjoy heathland, woodland and wonderful views on this circular walk in the Quantocks.
 It's a lovely area with the groups of beech trees known as the Seven Sisters, bronze age burial mounds and the remains of a folly tower.
 You should also see several Exmoor Ponies around the hilltop and bluebells in the woodland in the spring.|